-Trip to Phajoding had been in my bucket list for quite a long.
+Trip to Phajoding Monastery and Phajoding Lake had been in my bucket list for quite a long time.
 It’s the fabulous settlement of the monastery overlooking capital city of Bhutan that prompted me to visit.

-I would get to take hundreds of picture; photography of Thimphu valley from the topmost point I would climb.
-I wanted to simply sit capturing the changing colors of sky from dawn to dusk.
+I would get to take hundred of pictures; photography of Thimphu valley from the topmost point I would climb.
+I wanted to simply sit capturing the changing colors of sky from dawn to dusk from Phajoding.

-Therefore, on 31st of December 2016, nine of us started the journey at around 7.30am from Thimphu Sangaygang.
-You might know there are two main routes to Phajoding Monastery.
+Therefore, on 31st of December 2016, nine of us started the journey at around 7.30am from Thimphu to Phajoding.
+You might know there are two main routes to reach Phajoding Monastery.

 - Sangaygang Trail